 First of all, it’s most likely that a child won’t play with such a toy for a long time, and when that’s taken into account, then it’s a mere waste of the materials the toy was made of and your money.
 Plus, since the toy will probably end up in a landfill somewhere, investing in toys like that is bad for the environment.

-Instead, make sure that the toys you buy encourage your kid’s development, enable them to learn new things, that their motor and other skills can advance and that the child will want to use the toy for a longer period of time.
+Instead, make sure that the toys you buy encourage your kid’s development for example a magnifying glass for kids, enable them to learn new things, that their motor and other skills can advance and that the child will want to use the toy for a longer period of time.
 Toys that teach smaller kids about shapes, colours and spatial awareness, as well as exciting innovative STEM teaching tools for school children, can now be found easily.

 It’s exactly these toys you should get for your kids since they stimulate creativity and allow your little ones to express themselves through play.